corinnajentzsch/corinnajentzsch.github.io/index.md

 ## Welcome!

-I’m a Ph.D. candidate at the Department of Political Science at Yale University.
-I study the dynamic production of order during armed conflict.
-My fields of interest are international relations, comparative politics, security studies, African politics, and qualitative research methods.
+I’m an assistant professor of International Relations at the Institute of Political Science at Leiden University.
+I study civil wars and the emergence of informal institutions of security governance.
+My current research focuses on community mobilization against insurgent violence, the formation of militias—parties to armed conflict that are neither incumbents nor insurgents—and their impact on civil war dynamics.
+I’m also broadly interested in African politics, transnational aspects of civil wars, and peacekeeping.
+I have conducted field research in Mozambique, Zambia, and Malawi.

-In my dissertation, I analyze the relation between civil war violence and order.
-I seek to explain community mobilization against insurgent violence, the formation of militias—armed organizations besides incumbent and insurgent armies—and their impact on war dynamics.
-I conducted one year of fieldwork in Mozambique on the country’s post-independence war.
-The research was supported by the National Science Foundation and the Yale MacMillan Center for International and Area Studies.

-Before coming to Yale, I studied political science at Free University Berlin, Germany, and at Sciences Po Paris, France.
-My professional experience include a stay in Malawi where I worked for the German Organization for Technical Cooperation (GTZ, now GIZ) and conducted a study on traditional authorities in democracies.
-I also did research on protracted refugee situations in Zambia for a local Zambian NGO.

-I’m a contributor to the blog [Africa is a Country](http://africasacountry.com/ "Africa is a Country").
+Before coming to Leiden, I studied at Free University Berlin, Sciences Po Paris, and Yale University.
+I’m a contributor to [Africa is a Country](http://africasacountry.com/ "Africa is a Country"), and you can follow me on Twitter (@coboje).